openaire/guidelines-cris-managers/docs/cerif_xml_publication_entity.rst

 PartOf
 ^^^^^^
-:Description: Link to the Publication of which this publication is a part (e.g. a book chapter links to the book that contains it)
+:Description: Link to the Publication of which this publication is a part (e.g. a book chapter links to the book that contains it).
+Should be used to link to the containing publication.
 :Use: optional (0..1)
 :Representation: XML element ``PartOf`` with embedded XML element ``Publication``
 :CERIF: the ResultPublication_ResultPublication linking entity (`<https://w3id.org/cerif/model#ResultPublication_ResultPublication>`_) with the `<https://w3id.org/cerif/vocab/Inter-PublicationRelations#Part>`_ semantics (direction :1)